 Updated Definitions -- Waiver vs. Exception

-During Training Session 3, many Coordinators requested clarification regarding when they should pursue a waiver of the Full Manual Testing requirement, and when they should ask for an accommodation-based exception.
+Many Coordinators have requested clarification regarding when they should pursue a waiver of the Full Manual Testing requirement, and when they should ask for an accommodation-based exception.
 DAS discussed this with the ADA Coordinator's Office and we've arrived at the following definitions for waivers and exceptions:

 - Waiver -- You can request a waiver when you believe a digital product is accessible and there is signficant evidence to support that belief.